shivannis/xandr-docs-public/xandr-docs/monetize/view-campaign-details.md

 ## Viewing campaign targeting

 In the **Details** section, you can click **Targeting** to view the inventory and user targeting settings for the campaign.
-For each targeting type, inclusions and exclusions are clearly represented, as is the boolean logic within targeting types (e.g., exclude Segment 2 and Segment 3).
-The boolean logic between targeting types is always and (e.g., between Geography targeting and Segment targeting).
+For each targeting type, inclusions and exclusions are clearly represented, as is the boolean logic within targeting types (e.g., exclude Segment 2 and Segment 3).The boolean logic between targeting types is always and (e.g., between Geography targeting and Segment targeting).
 For example, in the image below, the campaign would bid on impressions only when:

 - The inventory is not in the **Global Blocklist** domain list AND
 - The user is in the **United States** AND